 Finance professionals are on the lookout for their organisations as they brace for anticipated AI disruption.

-In a study by the Chartered Institute of Management Accountants (CIMA), it was found that there is a significant gap between finance professional' expectations of AI's impact and their organisations' readiness to adopt it, revealing that there is uncertainty and lack of organisational preparedness around AI adoption and skills.
+In a study by the Chartered Institute of Management Accountants (CIMA), it was found that there is a significant gap between finance professionals' expectations of AI's impact and their organisations' readiness to adopt it, revealing that there is uncertainty and a lack of organisational preparedness around AI adoption and skills.

 The survey, which polled 1,446 senior finance and accounting leaders and managers, shows that: